abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

    * cv2.THRESH_TOZERO
    * cv2.THRESH_TOZERO_INV

-Documentation clearly explain what each type is meant for.
-Please check out the documentation.
+..
+Note:: Please read documentation for clear explanation of each type.

 Two outputs are obtained.
-First one is a **retval** which will be explained later.
-Second output is our **thresholded image**.
+The first is a **retval** which will be explained later.
+The second is our **thresholded image**.

-Code :
+Code:
 ::

     import cv2